Business Group Highlights

 Our promise is simple:

 never stop solving our nation’s most complex challenges.
-And with a workforce of approximately 14,000, more than 48 percent of which is cleared, we have been trusted to just that, as a partner of choice across the entire sector.
+And with a workforce of approximately 14,000, more than 48 percent of which is cleared, we have been trusted to do just that, as a partner of choice across the entire sector.

 Perspecta is an AA/EEO Employer - Minorities/Women/Veterans/Disabled and other protected categories.